ciromattia/kcc/README.md

 * Added basic error reporting

 ####2.2:
-* Added (valid!) ePub 2.0 output
+* Added (valid!)
+EPUB 2.0 output
 * Rename .zip files to .cbz to avoid overwriting

 ####2.3
-* Fixed win32 ePub generation, folder handling, filenames with spaces and subfolders
+* Fixed win32 EPUB generation, folder handling, filenames with spaces and subfolders

 ####2.4
 * Use temporary directory as workdir (fixes converting from external volumes and zipfiles renaming)